 This degree offers an opportunity for a relatively open structure of advanced theological study for those who already have theological degrees.
-A previous graduate theological degree (MAR or MDiv) is a prerequisite for admission to the Master of Sacred Theology program.
+A previous graduate theological degree (MA or MDiv) is a prerequisite for admission to the STM program.
 At Union, this degree has been particularly valuable in bringing a wide range of international students to the campus.
-The STM does not necessarily lead to admission to Union's Doctor of Philosophy (PhD) program.
+The STM does not necessarily lead to admission to Union's doctoral program.